 If you’re an aspiring or frequent traveler who’s searching for a card with exceptional travel benefits, the Capital One Venture is worth a look.

 The Venture earns unlimited 2 miles per dollar on every purchase, every day, so you won’t have to worry about tracking spending or juggling multiple cards.
 You can transfer to one of Capital One’s airline or hotel partners or redeem for travel via the Capital One Travel portal, as a statement credit via the Capital One Purchase Eraser or at a reduced rate as cash back or gift cards.

-The card also offers a large sign-up bonus of 50,000 miles if you spend $3,000 in the first three months.
-The value of Capital One miles varies depending on how you redeem them, but if you opt for travel, they’re worth 1 cent each, making this bonus worth as much as $500.
+The card also offers a large sign-up bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months or 50,000 miles if you spend $3,000 in the first three months.
+The value of Capital One miles varies depending on how you redeem them, but if you opt for travel, they’re worth 1 cent each, making this bonus worth as much as $1,000.

 Cash back redemptions, on the other hand, fetch just 0.5 cents per mile, so the Venture card only makes sense if you could more readily use miles than cash back.Here are a couple more things to keep in mind:

 - There’s no 0% intro APR.
 One of the big draws for rewards cards is a 0-percent intro APR period, which can allow you to carry a balance without paying interest for a year or more.
 The Venture doesn’t have such an offer, but the Quicksilver offers a 0% intro APR for 15 months on new purchases and 15.49% - 25.49% (Variable) APR after that.

 - The card charges an annual fee.
 Another big decision-maker when choosing a card is the annual fee.
 The Venture card’s $95 annual fee may be worth it, but only if you plan to use the card for the majority of your spending, redeem for travel and take advantage of its travel perks.